kevananderson/littleR/README.md

 the graphic interface for editing the requirements in littleR.
 Of course they can also be edited directly in the .yaml file.

-The entry point to all of this is the file **manage.py** which is an old school prompt based text interface.
-It will present and allow the requirements author to select from all the avaliable tasks.
+The entry point to all of this is the file **manage.py** which is an old school prompt-based text interface.
+It will present and allow the requirements author to select from all the available tasks.

-**manage.py** is the place to start your first project too, selecting option 2.
+**manage.py** is the place to start your first project too, selecting option [2].

 ## Installation
 - Install from pypi